Taking the next step with your partner?

 Having just one of everything will certainly make things cheaper in the beginning, but it could become tricky when it comes to the end of your tenancy and you both move home.
 Who’s going to take the TV you bought together?

-You’re always over at each other’s places anyway, so we can see why it would make sense to live with your other half while you’re at university.
+You’re always over at each other’s places anyway, so it makes sense to live with your other half while you’re at university.

-Commute to uni together, revise together, go out together – no more waiting to watch the next episode of that Netflix series you started together!
+Commute to uni together, revise together, go out together – and no more waiting to watch the next episode of that Netflix series you started!

 Things you won’t ever experience in a one-bedroom house…